Jerry D'Amigo: Professional

 On July 1, 2014, D'Amigo, along with a conditional seventh-round pick in the 2015 NHL Entry Draft, was traded to the Columbus Blue Jackets in exchange for former Maple Leaf Matt Frattin.
 D'Amigo and the Blue Jackets agreed to terms on a one-year, two-way contract on July 29, though he never played for Columbus at the NHL level during his brief tenure with the organization.
 Later that same year, on December 16, D'Amigo was traded to the Buffalo Sabres in exchange for forward Luke Adam.
 D'Amigo made his debut with the Sabres on March 3, 2015, against the Tampa Bay Lightning.
 He split the 2014–15 season in the AHL between the Springfield Falcons and Rochester Americans, scoring 9 goals and 26 points.
-On July 23, 2015, D'Amigo signed a one year, two-way contract with the Sabres.
+On July 23, 2015, D'Amigo signed a one-year, two-way contract with the Sabres.
 D'Amigo spent the 2015–16 season with Rochester.

-He was unable to attract a NHL contract as a free agent, D'Amigo ventured to Finland for the following season, signing with Ilves of the country's top-flight Liiga on October 16, 2016.
+He was unable to attract an NHL contract as a free agent, D'Amigo ventured to Finland for the following season, signing with Ilves of the country's top-flight Liiga on October 16, 2016.
 In his first season abroad, D'Amigo quickly transitioned to the European style game in the 2016–17 campaign, contributing with 13 goals and 33 points in 48 regular season games and adding 1 point in 10 playoff games.
 Following Ilves postseason exit, D'Amigo left the club as a free agent.
 Without a contract over the summer, he belatedly opted to continue in Finland, agreeing to a one-year contract with KalPa on October 12, 2017, for the 2017–18 season.

 After two seasons in Finland, D'Amigo left as free agent to sign a one-year deal with German outfit, ERC Ingolstadt of the Deutsche Eishockey Liga (DEL) on July 17, 2018.
 D'Amigo finished the season with 18 goals and 43 points in 52 games.
 He re-signed the following off-season for a second season with Ingolstadt.
 In his second season D'Amigo registered 9 goals and 22 points in 41 games.

-Returning to North America, D'Amigo signed as a free agent to join the Orlando Solar Bears of the East Coast Hockey League on December 7, 2020.
+Returning to North America, D'Amigo signed as a free agent to join the Orlando Solar Bears of the ECHL on December 7, 2020.
 In the 2020–21 season, D'Amigo played in 14 games with the Solar Bears before he returned to the AHL in signing a professional tryout contract (PTO) with the Colorado Eagles on February 8, 2021.
 He made 3 regular season appearances with the Eagles, registering 7 penalty minutes, before he was released from his PTO and returned to the Solar Bears on February 23, 2021.